-We have outstanding letters of credit and surety bonds in the amount of \$10.7 million to cover the security deposit under the lease of our headquarters, workers' compensation insurance program, customs and bank deposits and certain value added tax claims in Europe.
+We have outstanding letters of credit and surety bonds in the amount of \$10.6 million to cover the security deposit under the lease of our headquarters, workers' compensation insurance program, customs and bank deposits and certain value added tax claims in Europe.

-On January 12, 2019 we announced that our Board of Directors authorized a one-year share repurchase program of up to \$35 million of our common stock.
+On December 3, 2019, we announced that our Board of Directors authorized an increase and extension of the share repurchase program, of up to \$50 million of the Company's common stock through 2020.
 These shares may be purchased in the open market or through privately negotiated transactions.
-We have no obligation to repurchase shares under the authorization, and the timing, actual number and value of shares which are repurchased will depend on a number of factors, including the price of our common stock, general business and market conditions, and alternative investment opportunities.
+We have no obligation to repurchase shares under the authorization, and the timing and actual number and value of shares which are repurchased will depend on a number of factors, including the price of the Company's common stock, general business and market conditions, and alternative investment opportunities.
 We may suspend or discontinue the repurchase program at any time.

-The following represents our commercial commitments as of December 31, 2018 (in thousands):
+The following represents our commercial commitments as of December 31, 2019 (in thousands):

-Ext Amount of Commitmen Diration by Pe Other Commercial Commitments Total 2019 2020 2021 Surety bonds \$ 4,066 \$ 1,167 \$ 287 \$ 2,612 Standby letters of credit, deposits and bank guarantees 6,864 6,799 65 Total \$10,930 \$ 7,966 \$ 352 \$ 2,612
+Commitment Expiration by Period Other Commercial Commitments Total 2020 2021 2022 Surety bonds \$ 3,937 \$ 1,087 \$ 2,554 \$ 296 Standby letters of credit and deposits 6,642 6,642 Total \$ 10,579 \$ 7,729 \$ 2,554 \$ 296